IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ### Type

 The type of database that is offered by the service, and the database version that your service uses.
+If a more recent database version is available, a notification is displayed, together with a link to the [Upgrade version](/docs/services/ComposeForScyllaDB/dashboard-settings.html#upgrade-version) section of your service dashboard.

 ### Name